|Worksite Wellness Certificate Programs|

 Supported by current research and best practices, NWI’s multi-level Worksite Wellness Certificate Program is recognized as a premier training program for worksite wellness, human resources, benefits, and interdisciplinary professionals who are working to ensure a well workforce.
 Participants in the Worksite Wellness Specialist and Program Manager trainings gain the knowledge, skills, and tools to assist them in creating and sustaining a culture of wellness within an organization.

 To earn a Certificate as a Worksite Wellness Specialist and/or Worksite Wellness Program Manager, participants must participate in the full training and successfully complete an online exam within two weeks of the training for each level of certificate desired.
 In-person trainings (2 days per level) are held throughout the year at various locations through the United States, including each summer at the National Wellness Conference.
-NWI's Worksite Wellness Certificate Program will also be available online by early 2017.
+NWI's Worksite Wellness Certificate Program will also be available online in Spring 2017.

 Which level is right for you?